Please select at least 1 country or destination.

 Australian Financial Complaints Authority (AFCA) states, "From the time a travel insurance policy is purchased, some cover is generally provided for cancelation and unforeseen events.
 This means the policy is providing coverage or already ‘doing work’.
 For this reason, it is fair for an insurer to retain a portion of the premium in consideration of this cover.

-For example, if you made your travel booking and bought a single trip travel insurance policy back in December 2019, your cover for holiday cancellation would have started the day you bought your policy.
+For example, if you made your travel booking and bought a single trip travel insurance policy back in December 2023, your cover for holiday cancellation would have started the day you bought your policy.
 If you or a family member became ill and you had to cancel or rearrange your trip, you would have been covered for lost deposits and change fees.
-In the wake of the coronavirus pandemic, if you had your holiday cancelled by your airline, booking agent or you are simply unable to travel due to the government travel restrictions imposed in March 2020, your insurer had already been protecting you for any pre-travel issues for those three months.
+Your insurer has already been protecting you for any pre-travel issues for the months elapsed since.
 This is regardless of whether or not you made a claim.

 How is a partial or pro-rata credit or refund calculated?